Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 When is the best time to visit Lake Tekapo?

-If you are wanting to see the Southern Lights, the best time to visit Lake Tekapo is during the winter months.
-Otherwise, the summer months are also popular with the wildflowers in bloom.
-There is no bad time to visit though.
+Lake Tekapo is worth visiting any time of the year.
+If you want to see the Southern Lights, the best time to visit Lake Tekapo is during the winter months.
+Otherwise, the summer months are popular with the wildflowers in bloom.

 Are there any things to do in Lake Tekapo New Zealand that you think we missed?